pluralsight/guides/in-review/sql/getting-the-consolidated-sum-of-transactions-grouped-by-currency-just-using-mysql/article.md

     ║ 1995.00 ║ USD      ║         2 ║
     ╚═════════╩══════════╩═══════════╝

+Comparing to the initial data set, can you tell what effect the `GROUP BY` command had on our query?
+The values appear in the order dictated by the `GROUP BY` scheme.
+The output is sorted by `Direction` first and then by `Currency`, as seen by the fact that `GBP` comes before `USD` in the alphabet.

+Can you see the effect of using `AS` in the query?
+Clearly, before we used this keyword, the query output kept the same order and values.
+However, we could not see the other information, such as the columns that you see now.
+Therefore, `AS` adds more information to the returned table in the form of output columns.

 ## Multiplier Query

 > "Direction?"
 No Idea.

 But still, we have literally no clue what the direction means to us.
-Also, since that we know, `1` is positive (stays the same `1`) and `2` is negative (should be converted into `-1`), we need to change them to their corresponding values.
-To make this kind of change, either we use *SQL JOINs*, if they are using the foreign key table relation or `CASE … WHEN … END` statements, if they are just values.
-Since our sample table has only values, let's build our multiplier.
+Also, since we know `1` is positive (stays the same `1`) and `2` is negative (should be converted into `-1`), we need to change them to their corresponding values.
+To make this kind of change, we use *SQL JOINs* if they are using the foreign key table relation or we use `CASE … WHEN … END` statements if we are only dealing with values.

+Since our sample table has only values, we'll build our multiplier.

     CASE
         WHEN `Direction`=1 THEN  1
         WHEN `Direction`=2 THEN -1
     END

-The above gives you the converted version of `Direction` column, or the values.
+The above gives you the converted version of the `Direction` column, or the values.
 So having this code with the original `Direction` like this:

     SELECT `Direction`, (
         CASE